typhoon51280/aws-terraform-workshops/w5/README.md

 4. Simulate service outage by stopping nginx at instance in ASG.

     4.1.
-Login to ec2 instances via SSH and stop docker to shutdown container with nginx:
+Login to the ec2 instance (retrieve public dns from the aws console) via SSH and stop docker to shutdown container with nginx:
     ```
+    ssh -i id_rsa ec2-user@<ec2_public_dns>
     sudo systemctl stop docker
     ```